What are the most important SEO terms? An overview

 Off page SEO (also known as off page optimisation) deals with all SEO measures outside of your own website.
 It relates to all external factors (especially backlinks) that influence the ranking of your website.
 Since backlink profiles are an important central ranking factor, the focus of off page efforts is on link building.
 Different strategies are used in the process in order to achieve the best result.

-Read more on the topic of on page and off page SEO in our guidebook.
+Read more on the topic of on page and off page SEO in our article on the basics of search engine optimisation.

 Panda update